Pirho2/Pirho2/README.md

 - 👋 Hi, I’m @Pirho2
 - 👀 I’m interested in codding and LITERALY every dysciplines in sport
-- 🌱 I’m currently learning Python(I don't know how many times I tries to learn this language xD)
+- 🌱 I’m currently learning Python(I don't know how many times I tried to learn this language xD)
 - 📫 How to reach me discord: Pirho#6571 and mail: oliwierkowalski33122@gmail.com (If you want to message me pls use discord cause I don't look at this email often)
 -  I've learned bases of HTML